-Applicant PIs are encouraged to register in the MSCRF submission site a month before the Application Submission Deadline.
-Grant Applications must be submitted through the MSCRF submission site by January 13, 2025, no later than 12:00 p.m.
+MSCRF online submission system will be available for application submission starting June 18, 2025.
+Applicant PIs are encouraged to submit their application at least one week before the Application Submission Deadline.
+The Grant Application must be submitted by July 9, 2025, no later than 5:00 p.m.
 Late submissions will not be considered.